 The right answer depends on your habits: for example, if you shower every day, change your PJs often or sleep mostly alone, you don’t need to wash your bed sheets once a week.
-You might be perfectly fine changing your bed sheets once every 2-3 weeks (on average, people wash their sheets once every 3.3 weeks and consider it “gross” when sheets are not washed after 5 weeks).
-Take our quiz below to find out how often you should wash your bed sheets (based on your own habits and lifestyle).
+You can probably wash your bed sheets once every 2-3 weeks (on average, people wash their sheets once every 3.3 weeks and consider it “gross” when sheets are not washed after 5 weeks).
+Take our quiz below to find out how often YOU should wash your bed sheets (based on your own habits).

 You will find out the answer that is right for you, based on these 5 important questions:

 - Do you sleep naked or in PJs?
 How long do you keep the same PJs?

 - Is someone else sleeping with you?
 Is a pet sleeping on your bed?

 - Do you have allergies?

 5-Question Quiz to Find Out How Often YOU Should Wash Your Sheets:

 To make it easy for you, we have put together the following quiz with 5 quick questions (Sources used: WebMD, The HealthLine, The Sleep Foundation).
 Click “Start the quiz” below: